pulsar-edit/documentation/docs/core-packages-and-features/github-package.md

 ## Discard changes

 If you no longer want to keep some changes, you can discard them.
-It's similar to staging, but accessible behind a context menu.
+It’s similar to staging, but accessible behind a context menu.

 - **All changes**: Click the [[...]] menu in the "Unstaged Changes" header and choose "Discard All Changes".